EastEnders Live Week: Critical response

 The episodes generated controversy on social media websites after Jake Wood, who plays Max Branning, supposedly slurred his lines during one of the live inserts, whilst Jo Joyner also received social media attention after calling Ian Beale by his actor's name, Adam.
 Joyner later revealed that after the incident she suffered a panic attack and asked the producers to show a pre recorded version of the wedding ceremony and added that the next night where she had four live scenes was the hardest thing she had to do.
 While Laurie Brett, who she said the line to, stated that she had nothing to say in response and the reaction would have been the same, making the audience think that Ian killed Lucy.
 The second episode aired on 18 February and received 8.88 million viewers, a slight drop from its predecessor.
 Following the reveal that Bobby Beale was Lucy's killer Ofcom received five complaints about the storyline with one commenting that there was no helpline for viewers affected at the end of the episode.
 The BBC also had four complaints about being misled to who the killer may have been.

 On 19 February RTÉ One Aired the hour-long episode from 7.30pm however they were planning on showing the flashback episode the next day at 7.30 to precede the fully live episode so they could show a highly anticipated live interview with the Taoiseach.
 When RTÉ learned the significance of the episode a decision was made to simulcast the flashback episode with the BBC so the identity of Lucy's killer was not spoiled for viewers and pushed the live interview with the Taoiseach until 10pm.

+The next day a couple of furious RTÈ viewers phoned Joe Duffy on Liveline, appalled at the decision to delay an interview with Irelands Taoiseach, in order to show EastEnders instead.